keijiro/KinoEightURP/Packages/jp.keijiro.kino.post-processing.eight.universal/README.md

 ## System Requirements

-- Unity 6 or later
+- Unity 6.0 or later
-- URP 17 or later
+- Universal Render Pipeline

 ## How to Install